splynx/docs/files/en/finance/finance.md

 Finance
 =======

-Finance module is one of the important parts of Splynx billing system.
+The finance module is the most important part of the Splynx billing system.
+It is the home of billing for all customers in the system and here, we can execute bulk actions.

 Splynx has Prepaid and Recurring billing engines.
-It's possible to define which billing engine is used by customer in his settings in _Customer → Billing → Billing overview_.
+Defining which billing engine each customer will be using is mandatory for charging customers for services.
+Defining customers billing types is done in _Customer → Billing → Billing overview_.

-Please, follow the links below to find tutorial page about each feature of Finance module:
+The billing module is separated into the following sections, please follow the links below to find tutorials for each of the features of the Finance module:

 * [ Billing engine](finance/billing_engine/billing_engine.md)